1066509/reproducible-research_homework/README.md

 a) The table of data for dsDNA viruses has 33 rows and 13 columns.

 b) You can use a log transformation to fit a linear model to the data.
-I have done this and plotted it in the file
+I have done this and plotted it in the file 'viral_data_log_transformation.R' in the reproducible_research_homework repository.

 c) In order to find the exponent (α) and scaling factor (β) for the relationship between virion volume (V) and genome length (L), we need to take the natural logarithm of the equation.
 <br>